Have a question to ask or an idea to share? Come and participate in Adobe XD Community. We would love to hear from you and see your creations!

 Read on to learn how to use Components to easily maintain multiple versions of the same foundational element!

-Be familiar with these concepts in XD:
+Familiarize yourself with these concepts before you proceed in XD:

-To create a Component, select Object > Make Component.
+To create a Component, select Object Make Component.
 You can also select an object or group of objects and use any of these options:

 Click the + icon in the Component section of the Property Inspector.